billhanyu/Slogo/DESIGN.md

     * Responsible for taking in input and passing it to the interpreter, after which it calls the view to update/render itself again.

 + Interpreter
-    * Parses the command and calls the corresponding action for the ViewObject.
+    * Parses the command depending on which language the user chose and calls the corresponding action for the ViewObject.

++ Actions
+    *

 + View/User Interface
     * Renders the backend and displays all other information needed for the program.
 This will consist of different subclasses which each hold a different part of the view.